Nate Lashley shoots 63 to take Rocket Mortgage Classic lead

-The 36-year-old Lashley had the lowest score in his PGA Tour career, a day after getting a spot at Detroit Golf Club as an alternate.
+The 36-year-old Lashley had the lowest score in his PGA Tour career, a day after finding out he would have a chance to compete at Detroit Golf Club.
 Ranked 353rd in the world and No. 132 in the FedEx Cup standings, Lashley’s only top-10 finish in his two-year PGA Tour career is a tie for eighth in the Puerto Rico Open in February.

+“Hopefully, can play well this week and continue to play well and lock up my card,” he said.

 Ryan Armour and Nick Watney were at stroke back at 64.
-Chez Reavie , the Travelers Championship winner last week in Connecticut, and Charles Howell III and Stewart Cink topped the group at 65.
+Chez Reavie , the Travelers Championship winner last week in Connecticut, and Charles Howell III and Stewart Cink topped the group of seven players at 65.

 Dustin Johnson, the second-ranked player in the world, opened with a 71.
-Gary Woodland had a 73 in his first start since winning the U.S. Open.
+Gary Woodland had a 73 in his first start since winning the U.S. Open, an accomplishment that altered his career and schedule.

+“I definitely didn’t get prepared as much as I like to, but that’s no excuse,” Woodland said.

 Lashley made the most of the opportunity with a bogey-free round, taking advantage of scoring opportunities during a day with little wind on a short course with receptive greens.
 He opened with a birdie and had three more on the front nine before the closing spree.